kwkou/815/articles/storage-dotnet-shared-access-signature-part-2.md

 	    //Call the test methods with the shared access signatures created on the container, with and without the access policy.
 	    UseContainerSAS(containerSAS);
 	    UseContainerSAS(containerSASWithAccessPolicy);

-	    //Call the test methods with the shared access signatures created on the blob, with and without the access policy.
-	    UseBlobSAS(blobSAS);
-	    UseBlobSAS(blobSASWithAccessPolicy);

 	    Console.ReadLine();
 	}